isabella232/livefyre.en/help/implementation/c-app-integrations/c-live-blog-integration.md

 Live Blog allows you to feature real-time updates and images from your site’s own editors when covering a live event.

-To embed a Live Blog App, follow the procedure for Integrating a Conversation App.
-See [](c_implement_a_conversation_app.md#concept_zvy_c3c_tbb).
+To embed a Live Blog App, follow the procedure for Embedding an App.
+See [Embed an App](/help/implementation/c-livefyre-identity-comp/t-using-studio-to-connect-your-social-apps-to-your-livefyre-implementation.md).
 The following is an example of what an embedded Live Blog App looks like.

 **Example:**